amwebexpert/idgen/README.md

 * Actually the database is H2 but could be PostgreSQL or anything else.
 H2 is just very easy to start up with and has the in-memory built-in capability.
 * Actual H2 setup (jdbc:h2:mem:testdb) does not survive server reboot, but it's a matter of configuration as explained here: http://www.h2database.com/html/cheatSheet.html.
-The only requirement is a disk space.
+The only requirement is disk space.
 * So even with H2 we can persist the database content and survive server reboot.
 There exists also a server mode to simulate a real instance of a shared database instance for multiple REST service instances.
-* Note that if we want the numeric part to restart at 1 each time a new namespace is created it would possible by simply creating new dedicated DB sequence at namespace creation time

 ##### Scaling considerations: